-- Directors completing questionnaires to assess the Board's and its committees' effectiveness and in meeting the requirements of their charters; and - Individual Directors meeting with the Chairman to provide feedback and discuss the review.
+- Directors completing questionnaires to assess the Board's and its committees' effectiveness and in meeting the requirements of their respective charters; and - Individual Directors meeting with the Chairman to provide feedback and discuss the review.

 The Board as a whole then discusses and considers the results of the questionnaires and any recommendations are agreed as necessary.
-During the 2018 financial year, a self-assessment was conducted by the Board and its committees utilising this process.
+During the 2020 financial year, a selfassessment was conducted by the Board and each of its committees utilising the above process.